nokia-wroclaw/innovativeproject-fantasy-battle-game/CodingGuidelines.md

 ```

 ## Namespaces and file naming convention
-Every script file which have been created should be named, as _Namespace_
+Every script file which has been created should be named, as _Namespace_
 it contains, and the namespace should be named with __ *PascalCase* __ rules.

 >Active file -> Map